shivlal1/Calendar-Application/README.md

 ## Project Structure

-- `src/`: Source code files.
+- `src/`: This folder contains all the source code files.
-- `test/`: Contains all unit tests.
+- `test/`: This folder contains all unit tests.
+- `res/`: Contains a screenshot of the Google Calendar with the events, a txt file with the list of valid commands, a txt file with a list of commands where at least one command is invalid and finally the class diagram of the design of the application.
-- `README.md`: Project description and user guide.
+- `README.md`: Project description and user guide to help the users to run the program.

 ## Testing and Quality Assurance